-April 2023 - July 2023
+771 2023 - July 2023 AGE 2: CANDIDATE SEARCH

-STAGE 2: CANDIDATE SEARCH Once the brief was finalised, the C

 Once the brief was finalised, the Committee engaged executive search firm Independent Search Partnership to undertake the search for candidates matching its key criteria.
 A diverse shortlist of candidates was identified, with regular updates fed back to the Committee via the Committee Chair for review and further consideration.
 Interviews were conducted at the same time as continuing to search for candidates.